LIGHTYEAR: Using Modularity to Scale BGP Control Plane Verification: Introduction

-To evaluate \tool, we perform three sets of experiments.
-First, we compare the performance of \tool\ and Minesweeper on synthetically generated networks of various sizes.
-Minesweeper's time increases drastically in the size of the network while \tool\ scales linearly.
-Second, we used \tool\ to verify three end-to-end safety properties for BGP in a large cloud provider's wide-area network, which has hundreds of routers and tens of thousands of BGP edges.
-To our knowledge no prior tool that reasons about all possible external route announcements has been demonstrated at this scale.
-Third, we run tests on a university network to show how well \tool\ can localize violations.
+We used \tool\ to verify multiple properties for BGP in a large cloud provider's wide-area network, which has hundreds of routers and tens of thousands of BGP peerings.
+To our knowledge no prior verification tool that reasons about all possible external route announcements has been demonstrated at this scale.
+We also ran tests on synthetic networks to show how well \tool\ scales.

-In summary, we make the following contributions: \begin{enumerate}[noitemsep] \item We describe a novel solution to scaling control plane verification by checking local invariants of individual routers. \item We formalize our modular approach, based on a formal model of BGP routing, and prove correctness. \item We instantiate our approach in the tool \tool. \item We demonstrate \tool's ability to scale to very large networks experimentally. \end{enumerate}